 Selected topics not covered by regular catalog offerings.
 Content and unit credit to be determined by the Office of Instruction and faculty.
-May be offered in a lecture and/or laboratory format.
+Offered in a lecture and/or laboratory format.

-For additional information, see "Work Experience Requirements" under Academic Policies and Proceedures.
+\For additional information, see Work Experience Requirements under Academic Policies and Procedures.